huiyun8/fashion-inspiration-app/README.md

 ## How to improve (practical roadmap)

-If you’re iterating beyond the PoC, these are the highest-impact upgrades—in the order most teams actually ship them:

-- **Better prompt constraints**: tighten the classifier prompt with stronger “must be one of …” guidance, require `null` instead of guessing, and add a second-pass “repair JSON / shorten output” retry path when parsing fails (you already have parsing hardening + compact retry patterns in the Gemini path).
+- **Better prompt constraints**: tighten the classifier prompt with stronger “must be one of …” guidance, require `null` instead of guessing, and add a second-pass “repair JSON / shorten output” retry path when parsing fails.
 - **Larger ontology**: expand `app/services/ontology.py` from a small alias map into a maintained vocabulary (synonyms, preferred labels, optional hierarchies like `outerwear → coat`), plus rules for multi-token materials/patterns.
 - **Human-in-the-loop corrections → fine-tuning**: use `POST /api/images/{id}/feedback` + `GET /api/images/{id}/feedback?include_ai_snapshot=true` to build a reviewable dataset of `(image, ai_snapshot, human_correction)` pairs; export JSONL and train/adapt a model (fine-tune, LoRA, distillation, or “teacher-student” labeling).
 - **Embeddings for context**: add an embedding index for images (vision embeddings) and/or text (attributes + description + notes) to support semantic `q` retrieval and “similar items” panels, while keeping structured filters for reliability.